Build your employee engagement action plan using our downloadable template and work on improving employee engagement at your organization.

-Most important of all, find ways to report back to staff on progress with the employee engagement plan.
+Most important of all, find ways to report back to staff on progress.
 Use all internal communications channels to update employees, including employee communication platforms and internal social media, plus newsletters and team briefings.

 The company’s credibility is on the line with employees, so don’t compromise on this crucial step.